Tag: quickwrite

-Misty metallic air, like the whole atmosphere is woven with ghosts.
+Misty metallic air, an atmosphere woven with ghosts.

 There's a twinkle in the eye of every pond